lumeland/lume.land/docs/advanced/upgrade-to-lume2.md

 /404.md  => /404.html
 ```

-To revert this, use the `url` variable in the page's frontmater.
+To revert this, use the `url` variable in the frontmater.

 ### Automatic extension detection